-SchoolTutoring Academy’s tutoring programs for Superior students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Superior, Colorado students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Boulder Valley School District uses Colorado Academic Standards to provide students with a comprehensive educational experience.
 The curriculum has goals that include the teaching of procedural and content knowledge, the development of critical thinking and reasoning skills, and the ability to connect learning to real world activities.
 The curriculum explains the types of real world connections that teachers can make and also offers opportunities for students to conduct independent studies in areas of particular interest.